russHyde/py-js-dataviz/README.md

   javascript files; this failed due to an error with npm; nodejs v4.5.2 was installed and was too early a version for eslint); therefore removed npm and eslint~~
+- [Dataset] - couldn't find this on any main channels on anaconda

 # New things I learned